About the Program

 We appreciate your interest in the Epilepsy Fellowship Training Program at the University of Cincinnati Department of Neurology and Rehabilitation Medicine.

 Our program provides fellows with the skills and knowledge necessary to diagnose and treat the most complicated clinical problems in the areas of epilepsy.
-We have 8 adult epilepsy faculty members have subspecialty training in epilepsy and will provide you with the training necessary to become a skilled physician in those areas.
+We have 8 adult epilepsy faculty members who have subspecialty training in epilepsy and will provide you with the training necessary to become a skilled physician in those areas.

 Many of the Epilepsy Division members are national and international leaders in the field.
 Dr. Privitera served as President of the American Epilepsy Society in 2016.
 The AES is the largest organization in the world of professionals involved in epilepsy diagnosis, treatment and research.
 Dr. Ficker serves as the AES’ fellowship committee director and serves as Chair-elect of the Epilepsy Foundation Professional Advisory Board.
 Many faculty members have lectured throughout the US and the world.